AmitT/podium/README.md

 ### Install gulp

 Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of yarn: [`yarn self-update`](https://yarnpkg.com/lang/en/docs/cli/self-update/).
+We recommend you update to the latest version of npm.

 From the command line:

-1. Install [gulp](http://gulpjs.com) globally with `yarn global add gulp`
+1. Install [gulp](http://gulpjs.com) globally with `npm install -g gulp`
-2. Navigate to the theme directory, then run `yarn install`
+2. Navigate to the theme directory, then run `npm install`
 3. Change your site URL in assets/config.json file devUrl.

 ### Build commands

-* `yarn start` — Compile assets & start BrowserSync session (listening to file changes, recompile & push changes to your browser).
+* `npm start` — Compile assets & start BrowserSync session (listening to file changes, recompile & push changes to your browser).
-* `yarn run build:dev` — Compile and optimize the files in your assets directory
+* `npm run build:dev` — Compile and optimize the files in your assets directory
-* `yarn run build` OR `yarn run build:production` — Compile minified assets for production
+* `npm run build` OR `npm run build:production` — Compile minified assets for production

 You now have all the necessary dependencies to run the build process.